usaid-cs/yesterday-i-learned/random.md

 - By twisted American logic, 'one half hour' means half an hour, not (one + half) hour.
 - [368,000 people drown every year](https://en.wikipedia.org/wiki/Drowning), slightly less than falling (556,000).
 - Apparently that's not enough, [1.4 million people die from car accidents each year](https://en.wikipedia.org/wiki/Traffic_collision).
-- [Pterosaurs](https://en.wikipedia.org/wiki/Pterosaur) are not dinosaurs.
-They may be lizards, but they are parallel with dinosaurs.
 - In Japan, crab sticks are literally ground meat ("Surimi").
 - [Design a thing before building it.](https://18f.gsa.gov/2015/11/17/choose-design-over-architecture/) Also in the link: software design tips
 - Jews call meatloaf "Klops", the German word for meatball.